geoschem/integrated_methane_inversion/docs/source/getting-started/minimizing-cost-tips.rst

 Exporting data to S3
 --------------------
-Storing data in EBS volumes is more expensive than storing data in AWS' simple storage service (S3).
+Storing data in EBS volumes is more expensive than storing data in AWS's simple storage service (S3).
 Additionally, data costs in S3 are only charged on the amount of space you use, whereas EBS volumes charge you for the amount of space provisioned.